 Backlog confirmed

-The defence premium: backlog and FCF confirmation drives continuation
+Backlog and FCF confirmation may support continuation

 Above US$7.00

-Backlog Signal
+Backlog signal

-FCF Guide
+FCF guide

 Not all defence names are the same